wombleton/gitlaw-nz/acts/H/Human Rights Act 1993.md

     (5) A person purporting to exercise a function or power of a Commissioner by virtue of a delegation under this section must, when required to do so, produce evidence of the person's authority to exercise the power.

-    (6) [Sections 62 to 72][394] of the Crown Entities Act 2004 apply to a delegate under this section as if the delegate were a member and as if the disclosure must be made to the Commission and with other necessary modifications.
+    (6) [Sections 62 to 72][395] of the Crown Entities Act 2004 apply to a delegate under this section as if the delegate were a member and as if the disclosure must be made to the Commission and with other necessary modifications.

-    (7) [Sections 74 to 76][395] of the Crown Entities Act 2004 do not apply to a delegation under this section.
+    (7) [Sections 74 to 76][396] of the Crown Entities Act 2004 do not apply to a delegation under this section.

     Compare: 1977 No 49 s 80

-    Section 140: substituted, on 1 January 2002, by [section 37][396] of the Human Rights Amendment Act 2001 (2001 No 96).
+    Section 140: substituted, on 1 January 2002, by [section 37][397] of the Human Rights Amendment Act 2001 (2001 No 96).

-    Section140(6): added, on 25 January 2005, by [section 200][273] of the Crown Entities Act 2004 (2004 No 115).
+    Section 140(6): added, on 25 January 2005, by [section 200][273] of the Crown Entities Act 2004 (2004 No 115).

-    Section140(7): added, on 25 January 2005, by [section 200][273] of the Crown Entities Act 2004 (2004 No 115).
+    Section 140(7): added, on 25 January 2005, by [section 200][273] of the Crown Entities Act 2004 (2004 No 115).

 ##### 141 Annual report